Desmond Williams (architect)

-Desmond Williams is a 20th century British architect who specialised in church architecture and was influenced by the Liturgical Movement.
+Desmond James Williams OBE (7 July 1932 – 31 January 2026) was a British architect who specialised in church architecture and was influenced by the Liturgical Movement.
 He was one of the most important architects of the Catholic Modernist movement in the United Kingdom.

-Early and personal life
+Background

-Williams has four children: Andy and Jez (who are members of the band Doves and twins) and Dominic and Sarah (who both became architects).
+Desmond James Williams was born in Whalley Range, Manchester, on 7 July 1932, the son of submarine electrical draughtsman Sydney Williams and Eleanor, a "staunch Catholic", and was educated at Xaverian Grammar School and the University of Manchester School of Architecture.
+His was married twice: first to Felicity McDonnell, and later to Susan Richardson.
+He had four children: Andy and Jez (twins, who are members of the band Doves) and Dominic and Sarah (who both became architects).
 Dominic is a director of his father's old firm Ellis Williams Architects, and Sarah ran the London office of AEDAS before starting her own practice Sarah Williams Architects in 2013.
+Desmond Williams's other interests were aviation and music.

+Williams died on 31 January 2026, at the age of 93.

 Career

-Williams is known for his striking modernist church buildings of the late 1950s and early 1960s.
+Williams was known for his striking modernist church buildings of the late 1950s and early 1960s.
 He initially worked with Arthur Facebrother, before setting up his own practice (Desmond Williams and Associates) in Manchester in the early 1960s, which in 1968 amalgamated with W and J B Ellis to become Ellis Williams Architects (still in practice today).
 Williams is regarded as one of the key British architects of the Roman Catholic Liturgical Movement in the UK that resulted in a large number of new modernist Catholic churches being built, and other churches being reordered.
-A group of architects that included Gillespie, Kidd & Coia, Gerard Goalen, Francis Pollen, Desmond Williams and Austin Winkley utilised contemporary design and construction methods to deliver the ‘noble simplicity’ instructed by Vatican I.
+A group of architects that included Gillespie, Kidd & Coia, Gerard Goalen, Francis Pollen, Desmond Williams and Austin Winkley utilised contemporary design and construction methods to deliver the "noble simplicity" instructed by Vatican II.

-Mainstream Modern noted that Williams' Stella Maris Hostel (1966) was a "subtle but stylised building [that] has been much admired by enthusiasts of modern architecture and is often cited as one of the better, but lesser known examples of its time."
+Mainstream Modern noted that Williams's Stella Maris Hostel (1966) was a "subtle but stylised building [that] has been much admired by enthusiasts of modern architecture and is often cited as one of the better, but lesser known examples of its time".
 It designed to resemble the bridge of a ship.
 But despite the admiration of modernist enthusiasts it was eventually demolished and replaced by housing.

-A number of his buildings have now been listed including:
+A number of his buildings have now been listed on the National Heritage List for England including: